-This is useful if you need to connect multiple speakers to the same terminal.
-You won't often need to do this, but sometimes it can be helpful.
+This is useful if connecting multiple speakers to the same terminal.
+You won’t often need to do this, but sometimes it can be helpful.

 For example, if you need to feed a high-level subwoofer input from the front left and right speaker terminals.

-Banana plugs pins are a standard 4mm in diameter which is just right to fit into the end of a binding post.
+Banana plug pins are a standard 4mm in diameter, just right to fit into the end of a binding post.

 Spades are an alternative way to terminate your speaker wire.

-As with banana plugs, if you are using spades at both ends, you will need four spade connectors for each wire.
+As with banana plugs, using spades at both ends will require four spade connectors for each wire.